Mortgage Point-of-Sale: What Is It, and Why You Should Have One

-Originators know they will need an LOS, or a collection of services to act as an LOS, to serve as their backend fulfillment center.
-A quality mortgage CRM helps professionals organize their customer data and structure their sales and marketing activities.
+And a quality mortgage CRM helps mortgage professionals organize their customer data and structure their sales and marketing activities.

 We’ve written about the changing demographics of homebuyers (Millennials!), the growing importance of a mobile-friendly platform, and the business virtues of mortgage software.
 All of which would confirm the need for this type of software.

-But if you need more proof that mortgage point-of-sale software is being viewed as a critical component of a modern lending process and consumer borrowing experience, just take a look at how about big banks such as Wells Fargo, Chase, and US Bancorp are inking deals with tech partners to provide such a service.
-There’s also nonbank lenders such as Bay Equity, Movement Mortgage, Guild Mortgage, and others partnering up to launch their mortgage point-of-sale system.
+If you need more proof that mortgage point-of-sale software is being viewed as a critical piece of a modern lending process and consumer borrowing experience, take a look at how about big banks such as Wells Fargo, Chase, and US Bancorp are inking deals with tech partners to provide such a service.
+There’s also nonbank lenders such as Bay Equity, Movement Mortgage, and Guild Mortgage partnering up to launch their mortgage point-of-sale systems.

 Quicken Loans?
 They made their name (and LOTS of money) by being one of the first to offer the type of mortgage point-of-sale system that digitally-inclined borrowers were seeking.